pivotal/docs-tap/troubleshooting.md

 ### Cause

-You have the app running before performing a live update using the same app name.
+The app is running before performing a live update using the same app name.

 ### Solution

-To fix this problem, you can either delete the app or use a different name.
+To resolve this issue, either delete the app or use a different name for the app.

-## <a id='eula-error'></a> Error from failure to accept an End User License Agreement
+## <a id='eula-error'></a> Failure to Accept an End User License Agreement Error

 ### Symptom

-An error message appears as a result of not accepting a relevant End User License Agreement (EULA).
+When you do not accept a relevant End User License Agreement (EULA), you receive an error message.

 ### Cause